Check out our exclusive Caleb Barnett interview featuring some amazing photos shot by Ben Colen…

-Caleb Barnett reminds me of Brian Anderson and, as BA is one of his idols, I hope he’s thrilled with this comparison.
-There are the obvious similarities between the two; their imposing frames, lanky power and occasionally looming pre-trick stares (clock the opening seconds of Hockey 3 then check BA’s Welcome to Hell frontside blunt).
-However, the most striking resemblance is that, much like the other big man, Caleb’s imposing stature gives off the impression he could be reserved – which is completely incorrect.
+Caleb Barnett reminds me of Brian Anderson and as B.A. is one of his idols, I hope he’s thrilled with the comparison.
+There are the obvious similarities: their imposing frames, the lanky power and occasionally looming pre-trick stares (clock the opening seconds of Hockey 3 then check BA’s Welcome to Hell frontside blunt).
+However, the most striking resemblance is that much like the other big man, Caleb’s imposing stature gives off the impression he could be reserved, which isn’t the case.

-It’s a shame Caleb’s explosive laughter can’t be perfectly conveyed in written form as, after we got off the phone, it stuck with me for a few hours.
-Within minutes it silenced any worries I had about speaking to the 21 year old Hockey rider, who appeared out of the blue less than two years ago – manhandling various street kickers scored to an ominous Jóhann Jóhannsson track, who I’d managed to discover very little information about beforehand.
+It’s a shame Caleb’s explosive laughter can’t be conveyed in written form as, after we got off the phone, it stuck with me for a few hours.
+Within minutes it silenced any worries I had about speaking to the 21 year old Hockey rider, who appeared out of the blue less than two years ago – manhandling various street kickers and scored to an ominous Jóhann Jóhannsson track – as I’d managed to discover very little information about him beforehand.

-Born in Columbus, Ohio (an appropriate state-based connection considering he rides for one of Alien Workshop’s spiritual successors), Caleb moved to Detroit, Michigan at three years old.
+Born in Columbus, Ohio, Caleb moved to Detroit, Michigan at three years old.
 At 11 he moved to Arizona, living there until he was 17, before taking a three-year stint in LA.

 Last week you mentioned that you were in the middle of moving house.
 Where in New York have you moved from and to and how difficult is moving everything you own across a city so large and hectic?

 I used to live in Bed-Stuy and I’ve moved to Chinatown.
-I got rid of as much shit as possible beforehand, just so I had less when I moved into my new spot, I feel you’ve got to almost start over.
+I got rid of as much shit as possible beforehand so I had less when I moved into my new spot.
+I feel you’ve got to almost start over.

 You’ve lived in a bunch of different cities before you settled in New York.
 Where, in and around all that moving, did you start skating?